Get the fastest New Jersey LLC formation online with worry-free services and support to start your business

 Another factor to consider for your LLC name is the availability of website domains.
-Most businesses do best by having a website these days, and you don’t want to come up with a name, register it, and then realize there are no web domain names to be had that include your business name in a reasonable way.
+Most businesses do best having a website, and you don’t want to come up with a name, register it, and then realize there are no web domain names to be had that include your business name in a reasonable way.

-If you are not yet ready to file your Certificate of Formation but want to make sure your chosen business name is safe, you can file a Business Name Reservation.
+If you are not yet ready to create your LLC in New Jersey, you can file your Certificate of Formation to make sure your chosen business name is safe, you can file a Business Name Reservation.
 This form allows you to reserve the business name for four months, so you don’t have to worry about someone else using that name before you get the rest of your paperwork in order.

 If you plan on filing your Certificate of Formation right away or you aren’t worried that someone will snag your business name before you do so, you do not need to file a Business Name Reservation and will name your business when you file the Certificate of Formation.

-On the Division of Revenue and Enterprise Services.
-Then, you will click “get started” and be asked to choose your business type and enter your business name without the LLC designator.
+On the Division of Revenue and Enterprise Services website, you’ll be asked to choose your business type and enter your business name without the LLC designator.
 In addition to other required information, you will have the option of including a description of your business purpose.